angelod1as/portfolio/content/home/coding.md

 type: projects
 ---

-Angelo identified the lack of programmers amongst his design community and decided to learn it by himself.
-It's safe to say he learned coding by doing it.
+I identified the lack of programmers amongst my design community and decided to learn it by myself.
+It's safe to say I learned coding by doing it.

-This makes him versatile, eager and capable to learn new languages and workflows.
-His path points to web development, mainly front-end, but he wouldn't say no to a different proposal and would love to be a part of a multidisciplinary and multicultural team.
+This makes me versatile, eager and capable to learn new languages and workflows.
+My path points to web development, mainly front-end, but I wouldn't say no to a different proposal and would love to be a part of a multidisciplinary and multicultural team.

 <!-- end -->

-## Things he knows
+## Things I knows

 * Javascript
   * React